 Getting cheaply from Latin America or the Far East to Israel

-There is less choice in flying from Latin America and the Far East to Israel, meaning that there is less competition with fares.
+There is less choice in flying from Latin America and the Far East to Israel, however, this is evolving as more airlines are beginning to offer flights.
 Flying via Europe is a great way of reducing fares from the Far East, however, can add a lot of time to flights seeing as you effectively fly past Israel, and then back again.
 The key principle is to be flexible, book in advance, and shop around.

 General Tips for Getting to Israel Cheaply